OS-EDA/Course/Chapter_01_Introduction/c01_lecture.md

 #####

-* That is why we would like to develop Cheat Sheets.
+* That is why we would like to develop Cheatsheets with you.
 * They're made for cheating the hard parts.
 * Cheatsheets work best when printed as handouts.
 * One can have them nearby the computer while learning.